dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T582: Evidence-based reasoning should guide understanding.
+### T582: Focus on evidence-based reasoning and scientific inquiry.

 |Support|
 |---|